 We mentioned stability shoes when we talked about gait pattern and overpronation.
 Pronation occurs when your foot rolls inward as you transition from your heel to your toes for push off.
 This is perfectly normal; however, ankle or shin pain are common ailments if your gait exaggerates these mechanics.
 This is where stability shoes can help.

 “Bars,” “rails,” and “medial posts” are buzzwords for the tech that brands build into midsoles to aid in alignment and relieve your feet from rolling inward excessively.
-Brooks and Altra When it comes to high-value sneakers.
+Brooks and Altra use guide rails to help steer your feet and encourage a smoother heel-to-toe transition.

 There’s plenty of overlap in running shoe types (i.e., max-cushioned shoes can also provide stability; many trail shoes are also zero-drop models).
 More-cushioned running shoes are best for long runs and recovery days when you need some plush support.